hakuhodo-technologies/scope-rl/docs/documentation/examples/basic_ope.rst

 OPE with importance sampling-based estimators
 ----------
-When using the importance sampling-based estimators including TIS, PDIS, SNTIS, and SNPDIS, and hybrid estimators including DR and SNDR, make sure that "pscore" is recorded in the logged dataset.
+When using the importance sampling-based estimators including TIS, PDIS, SNTIS, and SNPDIS, and hybrid estimators including DR and SNDR, make sure that "pscore" (i.e., action choice probability of the behavior policy) is recorded in the logged dataset.

 Then, when using only importance sampling-based estimators, the minimal sufficient codes are the following: